 El corte del dia – The cut of the day

-Guillermo while trimming the hair to one of his customers.
+Guillermo while trimming hair to one of his customers.
 This panoramic picture and the following one were shot with an iPhone 5S.

 From his barber’s shop interiors’ design you can almost immediately detect one of Uruguayans’ traits: they believe that past has always been better than the epoch they live in.
 Guillermo Coronado the owner and only worker, has meticulously searched second-hand retailers in Milan for vintage stuff to decorate his realm.
 The result is quite impressive because, when you enter his shop, you appreciate the warm and cozy atmosphere.

 El corte del dia is located in front of the Pio Albergo Trivulzio – also known among Milanese citizens as “La Baggina” – a public rest house for seniors over 70.
-It is worth mentioning its deep influence on recent Italian history: on December 12, 1994, the arrest of Mario Chiesa – an engineer of this public institution, brought the Department of Justice investigators to discover a bribery network all over the country which led soon after to the wiping out of all the incumbent political establishment of the so called “First Republic”.
-Now Italians are still witnessing the contortions of the “Second Republic” Era – also marred by scandals – on the verge of veering toward the “Third Republic” hoping that this last call will give them a solid base for rethinking their future in this swiftly changing World.
+It is worth mentioning its deep influence on recent Italian history: on December 12, 1994, the arrest of Mario Chiesa – an engineer of this public institution, brought the Department of Justice investigators to discover a bribery network all over the country which led soon after to the wiping out of all the incumbent political establishment: the so called “First Republic”.
+Now Italians are still witnessing the contortions of the “Second Republic” Era – also marred by scandals – on the verge of veering toward the “Third Republic” hoping that this last call will give them a solid base for rethinking their future in this swiftly changing and harrowing World.

 While trimming my hair, Guillermo, in a very good Italian, chats – as always do barbers – betraying a strong Latino accent.
 His grandparents had emigrated after World War II from Salerno Province to Montevideo, and his mother married there a Uruguayan giving birth to him and his sister.
 Then, in 2002, the economic crisis in Argentina which badly affected Uruguay too, as their economies have strong ties, led the Guillermo’s family to do the reverse crossing to Italy with no bureaucratic obstacles as they were holding dual nationality.